allkern/iris/README.md

 ## Usage
 > [!WARNING]
-> This emulator is under development, it can only run a small number of commercial games
+> This emulator is under development, it can only run a very small number of commercial games

 Iris has a graphical user interface and also supports launching from the command line:
 ```